Homepage of "Mr. Lincoln, Route 66, & Other

 the Illinois Central, Gulf Mobile & Ohio, and Illinois Traction System

-identifications to this photo from Paul Gleason, Lincoln: A Pictorial History, p.
+identifications to the above photo from Paul Gleason, Lincoln: A Pictorial History, p.
 41.

 The photo was taken to show the relationship between the Stetson China